kauffecup/kauffecup.github.io/posts/_posts/2015-08-05-from-the-mouths-of-bots.markdown

 title: "From the Mouths of Bots"
 tags: [watson, reddit, cloudant]
 image: assets/images/post-images/bot-header.jpg
+description: >
+  A discussion on using IBM Watson personality analysis on Reddit's SubredditSimulator.
+The result's are a combination of insightful and hilarious.
+Code too!
 ---

 TL;DR - I used IBM Watson APIs and Bluemix to perform a personality analysis on